seagal112/zx-game-maker/doc/02_designing.md

 The following 6 sprites (9 - 14) will be used for movement platforms, 2 tiles for each platform for animation.

-The follow sprite can't be used (No effect if you design anything)
+The next sprite can't be used (No effect if you design anything)

-The follow sprite will be use for burst when you kill the enemies
+The next sprite will be use for burst when you kill the enemies

 The rest 16 tiles are reserved for enemies, 4 for each enemy, 2 frames for direction